Claude Monet (died 1926 aged 86) – Painted the same scene at different times of the day in an impressionist style

 He clawed (Claude) himself out of bed early on Monday (Monet) morning so that he could set his easel up ready to paint a field of haystacks at different times of the day.

 Claude Monet often painted the same subject matter repeatedly, at different times of the day.
 This allowed him to show the different light and atmosphere present at various times of the day.
 He took this obsession with light even further, showing the same scenes throughout the year, no matter the weather.

 Haystack Examples (1890-1891)

 One of Monet's most famous examples of this is his series of 25 paintings of haystacks in a field.
-He was most interested in light and shade, focusing on the moods and emotions different light fall evoked.
-Rendering exact copies of the field like a photograph was not important, instead, representing the 'impression' that it left was his aim.
+He was most interested in light and shade, focusing on the moods and emotions different natural light evoked.
+Rendering exact copies of the field like a photograph was not important: instead, representing the 'impression' that it left was his aim.